Inspired by “Hambone” by The Red Saunders Orchestra with The Hambone Kids (1952).

 Also recorded by Otis Blackwell, writer (1978).

-From the wiki: “Otis Blackwell wrote the song at the offices of Shalimar Music in 1956 after Al Stanton, one of Shalimar’s owners, shaking a bottle of Pepsi at the time, suggested Otis write a song based around the phrase ‘all shook up’.
+From the wiki: “Otis Blackwell wrote the song at the offices of Shalimar Music in 1956 after Al Stanton, one of Shalimar’s owners, after dropping a bottle of Pepsi-Cola on the floor, challenged his songwriter Blackwell to write a song based on the fizzing soda contents.

 Originally recorded by Little Willie John (US #24/R&B #1 1956).